Studio Companion overview

 Designing for Egress and Accessibility

-Components of the egress system (exit access, exit, exit discharge), accessible routes, egress for assembly spaces, and sizing the egress system under the IBC and NBC, plus stair and ramp proportions.
+Components of the egress system (exit access, exit, exit discharge), accessible routes, egress for assembly spaces, and sizing the egress system under the IBC and NBC.
 Section 2 (means of egress, occupant load and exiting, barrier-free design).
 Cited as supplementary across multiple Section 2 categories.

 Section 6